Student Award Submission Guidelines

 Eligible entries must

-- have been written for a course or research project directed by a faculty member at an academic institution or research institute;
+- have been written for a course or research project directed by a faculty member at an academic institution or research institute; (NOT a dissertation or MA thesis chapter UNLESS it was written as a separate paper for a specific course)

 - have been completed within one year prior to submission date (no earlier than the previous February);